-Essays earning a score of 4 inadequately analyze how Johnson crafts his denial of the woman's request.
-These essays may misunderstand the passage, misrepresent the strategies Johnson uses, or may analyze these strategies inaccurately.
+Essays earning a score of 4 inadequately analyze how Kelley uses rhetorical strategies to convey her message about child labor to her audience.
+These essays may misunderstand the passage, misrepresent the strategies Kelley uses, or may analyze these strategies inaccurately.
 The evidence or explanations used may be inappropriate, insufficient, or less convincing.
 The prose generally conveys the student's ideas but may be less consistent in controlling the elements of effective writing.

-^{} For the purposes of scoring, analysis refers to identifying features of a text and explaining how the author uses these to develop its meaning or achieve a particular effect or purpose.
+^{} For the purposes of scoring, analysis refers to identifying features of a text and explaining how the author uses these to develop the meaning or to achieve a particular effect or purpose.